3 Tips To Empower Women Navigating Their Midlife Unraveling

 A shift from doing life with a map to doing life and creating the map as we go along.

-Three things I wish I had known about midlife unraveling:
+I wish I had known these 3 things about my midlife unraveling:

 1. That the low-grade anxiety and depression that many of us experience are symptoms of spiritual awakening and have a purpose that doesn’t need to be medicalized or pathologized.